mqtthiqs/at-doc/docs/atelier/faq.md

 ## Using the software

+### What are the system requirements for running _Atelier_?

+The minimum OS requirement is macOS 10.14 Mojave (2018).
+It was tested and runs on a 2015 Macbook Pro with 8 Gb RAM.

 ### Do you support 42th-order ambisonics, Dolby Atmos, DTS:X?

 We don't, and [it is a choice](multichannel.md). _Atelier_ supports multichannel processing in a discrete and